denten-books/plain-text/0-intro.md

 thought about figurative space.
 Shklovsky would have the reader pause to consider the implications [@shklovksy_sborniki_1917].
 In what sense do ideas resemble (or not) a field?
 The poet could further make this metaphor strange.
-To evoke a light-hearted illustration one could write: "to scythe a verdant field of literary study."
+One could write, for example: "to scythe a verdant field of literary study."
 The verb (to scythe) and the adjective (verdant) create an unexpected transference of new qualities not present in the original image (intellectual field).
 These qualities "overdetermine" or "saturate" the metaphor, exposing its conceit.
 One can do to fields of grass what one cannot to ideas.
 Subsequently, we realize that the two domains---intellectual and horticultural---do not map onto each other perfectly, leaving a semantic
 remainder: the stuff that does not fit.
-The reader discovers "intellectual fields" for what they are: habituated metaphors, neither natural nor self-apparent.
+The reader discovers intellectual "fields" for what they are: habituated metaphors, neither natural nor self-apparent.
 The metaphor is made strange again through purposeful defamiliarization.
 To take the technique to its logical conclusion, a writer could depict several fictional characters in the act of scything a field of